jbouchard13/mongodb-fitness-tracker/README.md

 ### Technology Used

-- MongoDB with Mongoose,
+- MongoDB with Mongoose
-- Node and an Express server,
+- Node and an Express server
-- JavaScript,
+- JavaScript
-- Css,
+- CSS
 - HTML5

 ### Contributors